A Hilbert space approach to singularities of functions: Examples of pseudomultipliers

 At first glance Example \ref{1.6} resembles Example \ref{1.5}: in both we can convert $\varphi$ into a multiplier by restricting the domain of the Hilbert function space $\cal H$.
 However, there is a qualitative difference: in the former $\varphi$ has an extension which is a multiplier, in the latter in general it has not.
 In Example \ref{1.5} $\varphi$ can somehow see the points outside $D_\varphi$, in Example \ref{1.6} it cannot.

 It is clear that if we are to obtain any kind of classification of pseudomultipliers then we need to address the issue of modification of domains.
-A first hope might be that every Hilbert function space has a ``natural" domain of definition; one might then restrict attention to spaces on their natural domains.
-After all, it sounds plausible to say that the natural domain of the restricted Hardy space in Example \ref{1.4} is $\mathbb D$.
-Could there possibly be a construction analogous to the maximal ideal space of a commutative Banach algebra?
-In view of the diversity of examples one can construct, we think it unlikely.
-However, in the context of a particular pseudomultiplier there is a natural notion, which we regard as the most basic and fruitful concept in the general theory -- that of a pseudomultiplier {seeing} a vector.
+There are different approaches to this issue.
+Cowen and McCluer in \cite{cowen} and McCarthy and Shalit in \cite{McCShalit} have explored the notion that every Hilbert function space (or even Banach function space $X$) has a ``natural" domain of definition.
+In \cite{cowen} the authors define a Banach function space $X$ on a set $D$ to be {\em algebraically consistent} if every continuous linear functional $x^*$ on $X$ that is partially multiplicative (in the sense that whenever $f,g$ and $fg$ all belong to $X$, the relation $x^*(fg)=x^*(f)x^*(g)$ holds) is a point-evaluation functional at a point of $D$.
+The set of partially multiplicative linear functionals is analogous to the maximal ideal space of a commutative Banach algebra.
+However, in the context of a {\em particular } pseudomultiplier, there is another natural notion, which we regard as the most basic and fruitful concept in the general theory -- that of a pseudomultiplier {\em seeing} a vector.